Firefighters continue battling fires in Florida Panhandle

-MILTON, Fla.
-(AP) — Florida firefighters were working to hold containment lines around a 2,000-acre (809-hectare) fire in the state's Panhandle, where winds were expected to shift Friday and push it toward homes.
+Winds were now gusting northward — away from the previously threatened neighborhoods but toward another inhabited area in Santa Rosa County.

+“So far today, we’re able to keep fire within containment lines,” said Ludie Bond, a spokeswoman for the Florida Forest Service.

 The firebreak was about a half-mile from a neighborhood, officials said.
-While no evacuations have been issued, they urged residents to be ready to leave their homes should they be given the word to do so.
+While no new evacuations have been issued, Bond urged residents to be ready to leave their homes should they be given the word to do so.

-Daniel Felder escaped flames Wednesday when the fire invaded his neighborhood near Milton, Florida, where fire crews were staging to combat the fire from a church parking lot.
+That's a lesson Daniel Felder no knows all too well, after escaping flames Wednesday when the fire invaded his neighborhood near Milton, Florida.

 He stepped out into the road to watch the acrid smoke billow toward him.
 Ash started raining from the sky like light snow drifting in twilight.